 When dealing with excess benefit transactions, the Service's enforcement of the Section 4958 is as important as, if not more important than, the content of the law itself.
 About six years ago, an organization was under examination for periods during which its highest executives had taken about \$50 million from the organization through transactions with corporations controlled by the executives.
 However, the Service, still hurting from its loss in the Caracci case, did not even raise the issue of intermediate sanctions, choosing instead to pursue revocation on the basis of private inurement and public benefit.
-In that era, just after the Caracci decision, excessive compensation was an exemption issue only and intermediate sanctions were no more than an afterthought.
-Today, however, intermediate sanctions are an issue explored in every examination with potential compensation issues.
+In that era, just after the Caracci decision, excessive compensation was an exemption issue only and intermediate sanctions are an issue explored in every examination with potential compensation issues.
 Unlike six years ago, when the Service ignored a potential \$50 million issue, within the last two years the Service has raised automatic excess benefit transaction issues for total proposed assessments of less than \$750.